alisaifee/coredis/docs/source/handbook/connections.rst

 Connections
 ^^^^^^^^^^^

-ConnectionPools manage a set of Connection instances. coredis ships with three types of connections.
+coredis ships with three types of connections.

 - The default, :class:`coredis.connection.Connection`, is a normal TCP socket based connection.

-- The :class:`~coredis.connection.UnixDomainSocketConnection` allows
+- :class:`~coredis.connection.UnixDomainSocketConnection` allows
   for clients running on the same device as the server to connect via a unix domain socket.
   To use a :class:`~coredis.connection.UnixDomainSocketConnection` connection, simply pass the :paramref:`~coredis.Redis.unix_socket_path` argument,